 Growing up I often saw the Chevy Impala in Hindi movies and lived amongst Premier Padminis and Ambassadors.
 Maruti brought minimalistic and functional forms which excited me for a while.
 Now it looks so boring.
 The flair of the past is way behind us.
 Who has the time to make such vehicles anymore?
 It is the spirit of collectors who appreciate value of good design which educates and titillates people like me.

 I don’t know the name of this car but apparently it is a replica of a classic.
 It is made in Malaysia and sports a modern engine and drive train.
 I am perfectly fine with such concepts.
 At least the form is graceful and engulfs its owner in style.
 With a modern fuel injected motor, appropriate suspension, gearbox, brakes and safety features, why can’t a beauty like this be produced in larger numbers?

-After I drank on the cars, I sat down with food and champagne to reflect.
+After enjoying the cars, I sat down with food and champagne to reflect.
 Co-incidentally I did not see a child busy on a cell phone.
-Most ran about, enjoying the milieu, unmindful of the steps and other circumstances.
+Most were running about, enjoying the milieu, unmindful of the steps and other circumstances obstructing their way.

 The first question I asked Andrew was “Why??????”